Rules door-to-door salespeople must follow

 - decline any offer to drive you to your bank

-- demand a receipt with the trader's name and street address on it.
+- demand a quote and a receipt with the trader's name and street address on it

 Itinerant traders will try to convince you to hire their services on the spot.
 This is illegal.
 All door-to-door salespeople must give you a cooling-off period of 10 business days to change your mind.
 They must not take any money during the cooling-off period.
 Nor can they begin any service during this time.